yihao6/vfa/README.md

   --prefix PREFIX       Prefix for saved results
 ```

 The central component to the training and evaluation process is preparing the data_config.json files.
-It contains information to correctly load the data.
+It contains information for loading the data.
 Examples can be found in vfa/data_configs/.

-Detailed information regarding each in a valid json file is provided below:
+Detailed information regarding each field in a valid json file is provided below:
 1. "loader": data loader to be used to load the data.
 It should be a class name defined in vfa/datasets/
-    We have implemented commonly used ones for most cases.
+    We have implemented a few commonly used cases:
     - "Pairwise": pairwise registration.
-In this case, you need to provide a "pairs" list in the json file that contains pairs of images to be registered.
+In this case, you also need to provide a "pairs" list in the json file that contains pairs of images to be registered.
         This should be the most commonly used data loader.
     - "Inter": inter subject registration.
-In this case, you need to provide a "f_subjects" list and a "m_subjects" list in the json file.
+In this case, you also need to provide a "f_subjects" list and a "m_subjects" list in the json file.
         A fixed image will be randomly chosen from the "f_subjects" set
         and a moving image will be randomly chosen from the "m_subjects" set.
 If "m_subjects" is not defined
         in the json file, both fixed and moving image will be randomly chosen from the "f_subjects" set.
         This data laoder can also be used for registration between subjects and atlas images
         by specifying the subject images in one set and atlas images in the other set.
         In generally, this data loader should only be used during training.
     - "Intra": intra subject registration.
-In this case, you need to provide a "subjects" list.
+In this case, you also need to provide a "subjects" list.
         Each element inside the "subjects" list should also be a list that contains individual images of the same subject.
         First, a specific subject is randomly chosen.
 Then fixed and moving image will be randomly chosen from the selected subject.
         In generally, this data loader should only be used during training.